List of Hong Kong national security cases: Hong Kong Alliance (8 September 2021)

 On 8 and 9 September 2021, vice-chairwoman Chow Hang-tung, and four other standing committee members, Simon Leung Kam-wai, Tsui Hon-kwong, Tang Ngok-kwan and Chan To-wai, were arrested for failing to provide information.
 The premises of the Alliance and the June 4th Museum were raided by police on 9 September.
 Later in the evening, the Hong Kong Alliance, chairman Lee Cheuk-yan, vice-chairman Albert Ho and Chow Hang-tung were charged with inciting subversion; Chow and the other four committee members faced an additional offence of failing to provide information.
 Bails were all denied, but restrictions on reporting were relaxed.
 The Alliance approved dissolution on 25 September and began the liquidation, but their property were frozen by the NSD four days later, obstructing the liquidation.

 On 22 October, the judge approved bail applications by all, consider the time they remanded in custody could exceed the highest possible penalty.
 Chow and Leung attempted to refuse bail to avoid restrictions on free speech, but were rejected by the magistrate.
 Leung pleaded guilty on 22 December, with the judge asking Leung's representative to confirm the plea and thus proving that Leung had not done so under duress, and was imprisoned for 3 months.
 Chan pleaded guilty on 10 May 2022 and was imprisoned for 3 months.

 The Alliance, before liquidation procedures were completed, were struck off from the Companies Registry through an order from Chief Executive Carrie Lam on 26 October.
 The government announcement stated that the five operational goals of the Alliance amounted to "subverting state power".

 In April 2022, a magistrate rejected an application by Chow to have reporting restrictions on her committal proceedings lifted.
 A judicial review of the decision that Chow had requested in May at the High Court was successful: in what was considered a landmark decision that could extend to cases under the NSL, the court ruled on 2 August 2022 that the restriction on media reporting had to be lifted.
 The ban in Chow's case was lifted on 17 August, marking the first amongst the national security cases.

+Albert Ho (21 March 2023)

-Albert Ho was granted bail on 22 August.
+Albert Ho was granted bail on 22 August 2022 after he desired to seek medical treatment for lung cancer.

+The NSD on 21 March 2023, however, re-arrested Ho for, as per a police statement, perverting the course of public justice, by allegedly interfering with a trial witness of the Hong Kong 47 case, or, according to sources speaking to local media, with several witnesses.
+On 22 March, Ho was remanded in custody by a magistrate after his bail was revoked.

+The United Nations on 28 March urged the Hong Kong authorities to release Albert Ho to continue his urgent medical care, saying his health was in a critical condition.